 Kafka consulting and hands-on support

-Kafka consulting services to design, implement, and harden reliable, scalable event-streaming platforms with strong security and operational efficiency.
+Kafka consulting services to design, implement, and harden secure, reliable event-streaming platforms with predictable scalability and cost control.
 We deliver reference architecture and capacity planning, Kubernetes deployments, CI/CD automation, observability dashboards and alerts, and day-2 runbooks so teams can operate Kafka confidently at scale.

 Last updated